 Team conventions for things like asking questions during meetings

-Sometimes, impostor syndrome creeps in because team members don’t think they’re good enough at what they’re doing.
-The best way to combat this as a manager is to engage with your team members’ career interests and support their career development.
+Sometimes, team members don’t believe they’re good at what they’re doing.
+The best way managers can help to combat this feeling is by engaging with their team members’ career interests.